Unsupervised Representation Learning in Deep Reinforcement Learning: A Review: Implementation Details

-The VAE loss function, shown in Equation \eqref{eq:VAE_loss}, is composed of two terms: a reconstruction loss, similar to the AE, e.g. maximum likelihood, and a regularization term to enforce that the latent state distribution $\mathcal{N}(\bm{\mu}_t,\Sigma_t)$ is close to the Normal distribution $\mathcal{N}(\bm{0},I)$ using the Kullbach-Leibler divergence (KL).
+The \acrshort{vae} loss function, shown in Equation \eqref{eq:VAE_loss}, is composed of two terms: a reconstruction loss, similar to the \acrshort{ae}, e.g. maximum likelihood, and a Kullbach-Leibler divergence (\acrshort{kl}) regularization term to enforce that the latent state distribution $\mathcal{N}(\bm{\mu}_t,\Sigma_t;\bm{\theta}_{\text{enc}})$ is close to the Normal distribution $\mathcal{N}(\bm{0},I)$.

-A commonly used variation of the VAE framework is the so-called $\beta$-VAE \cite{higgins2016beta}. $\beta$-VAEs are special VAEs aiming to learn representations that disentangle the underlying factors of variation.
-This can be done by introducing a parameter $\beta$ in the loss function in Equation \eqref{eq:VAE_loss} as follows:
+The relative weight between reconstruction and regularization loss is a critical parameter for the performance of the \acrshort{vae}.
+A commonly used variation of the \acrshort{vae} framework is the so-called $\beta$-\acrshort{vae} \cite{higgins2016beta}. $\beta$-\acrshort{vae}s are special \acrshort{vae}s aiming to learn representations that disentangle the underlying factors of variation.
+This can be done by introducing a parameter $\beta$ in the loss function in Equation \eqref{eq:VAE_loss} balancing reconstruction and regularization loss as follows:

-where $\beta > 1$ limits the capacity of the encoder and promotes the learning of disentangled representations\footnote{Notice that for $\beta=1$ we obtain the VAE formulation of \cite{kingma2014stochastic}.}.
+where $\beta > 1$ enforces a stronger regularization of the latent state space, limits the capacity of the encoder in using the latent variables to encode features, and consequently promotes the learning of disentangled representations.
+Notice that for $\beta=1$ we obtain the \acrshort{vae} formulation of \cite{kingma2014stochastic}.

 The major flaw of the observation-reconstruction methods is intrinsic in the reconstruction loss itself, see Equation \eqref{eq:reconstruction loss}-\eqref{eq:betaVAE_loss}.
 The loss does not enforce any discrimination among features relevant for the control and features that are irrelevant.
 For example, images may contain many features, such as background textures, that are not relevant for learning the optimal policy, yet crucial for minimizing the reconstruction loss.